smings/last-email-address-validator/README.txt

 3. Extract the zip file.
 It contains the directory `last-email-validator`
 3. Upload the extracted plugin directory into the `~/wp-content/plugins` directory of your WordPress installation.
 Afterwards you should have a directory `~/wp-content/plugins/last-email-validator` filled with the contents of the plugin code
 4. Go to `Plugins` in your WordPress installation (menu item in the left sidebar)
-5. Activate `Last Email Validator` plugin in the plugin list
+5. Activate `Last Email Address Validator` plugin in the plugin list
 6. For using translations, you can optionally copy the language files from ~/wp-content/plugins/last-email-validator/languages/*.mo to ~/wp-content/languages/plugins/

 ## Configuration
-You find `Last Email Validator`'s settings in your WordPress installation under `Settings -> Last Email Validator`
+You find `Last Email Address Validator`'s settings in your WordPress installation under `Settings -> Last Email Address Validator`
 By default all features are activated and set to the highest level of spam protection.
 You should not need to adjust anything unless you want to deactivate things.

 ## Help us help you
-We are sure that you'll appreciate the extra level of spam protection provided by Last Email Validator (LEV) by smings.
+We are sure that you'll appreciate the extra level of spam protection provided by Last Email Address Validator (LEV) by smings.
 As of now it is a free plugin.
-Yet we ask you to show us your appreciation in return by considering a one-time donation (on the settings -> Last Email Validator (LEV) page you find a donation link) or by becoming a [patreon](https://patreon.com/smings).
+Yet we ask you to show us your appreciation in return by considering a one-time donation (on the settings -> Last Email Address Validator (LEV) page you find a donation link) or by becoming a [patreon](https://patreon.com/smings).
 This will help us help you and gives you good karma!